 Kirkland sells two energy shots: the regular formula and the “extra strength” formula.
 Both contain almost the same amount of caffeine.
 The regular Kirkland Energy Shots contain 180 mg of caffeine, while the Extra Strength Energy Shots contain 190.

-Although that’s not a massive amount of caffeine compared to other energy drinks, it’s still quite a bit.
+Although that’s not a massive amount of caffeine compared to other energy drinks, it is still quite a bit.
 Kirkland’s Energy Shots also contain an “energy blend” that contains L-Tyrosine and Taurine amino acids.
 They also contain B vitamins which, together with their amino acids and caffeine, produce the desired effect of a quick increase in energy, focus, and attention.

 Caffeine Content Comparison